rferrerme/python-fp-utils/README.md

 `map(func)`: performs a map operation on the collection items using `func`

+`mapGenerator(func)`: performs a map operation on the items using `func` when the collection is actually a generator

 `flatMap(func)`: same as `map(func)` but it flattens the result one level

 `parallelMap(func, [maxConcurrency])`: same as `map(func)` but performing it in parallel according to an optional `maxConcurrency` value (note: in Python 2 lambdas are not picklable so they cannot be used here)